Brazil national under-17 football team

 The Brazil national under-17 football team, also known as Brazil Under-17s or Seleção Sub-17, represents Brazil in association football, at an under-17 age level and is controlled by the Brazilian Football Confederation, the governing body for football in Brazil.
 Their head coach is Phelipe Leal.

+Brazil holds the joint record for most appearances in the FIFA U-17 World Cup (19).
+The nation has won the tournament four times, finished runner‑up twice and reached the semi‑finals a record 10 times.
+Brazil also leads the competition in matches played, victories, goals scored and goal difference.

 Brazil hosted the 2019 FIFA U-17 World Cup.
 It was the first time that Brazil ever hosted a FIFA youth tournament.
 The tournament cumulated in Brazil lifting their 4th FIFA U-17 World Cup, making it the first time ever that Brazil had won a FIFA World Cup competition at home.